lifestyle

 Photo credit: @wolfcubwolfcub

 The same goes for our libido !
-It feeds on, or becomes clogged with, the personal and external events we are confronted with on a daily basis, and the joys or dissonances in our relationships with others.
+It feeds on, or becomes clogged with, the personal and external events with which we are confronted on a daily basis, and the joys or dissonances in our relationships with others.
 This libidinal impulse then turns towards something else to create, to do, to achieve and sometimes to protect ourselves.

-Of course, we're right to wonder about its absence, which can be a sign of sadness, depression or even a masked depression, because a libido is not possible when you're in this imbalance, and the urgent thing is to regain energy, joy and life force to regain your libido.
+Of course, we're right to wonder about its absence, which can be a sign of sadness, depression or even a masked depression, because a libido isn't possible when you're in this imbalance, and the urgent thing is to regain energy, joy and life force to regain your libido.
 But in general, is it normal for me to occasionally lose my desire?
 Yes, but does it call into question my love for the other person?
 No. It's simply the testimony of a troubled relationship with oneself, a vital impulse that's weaker from time to time, like a weather report that testifies to a humanity that's sometimes busy elsewhere, sometimes affected by what we're going through: sometimes it's sunny, sometimes cloudier.

 I've lost my libido, I'm afraid my partner will cheat on me or leave me, what can I do?